 It’s the same with Shakespeare.
 Every play has a troubled good guy, really evil villain or villains and usually a surprise ending.
 Most of the sonnets have a similar theme that was inadvertently summed up by Clemenza in The Godfather, “I love you with all-a my heart, if I don’t see-a you again soon, I’m-a gonna die.”
 Obviously the writings of Shakespeare have influenced anyone who has decided to try their luck at the written word.

 It took 64 years for me to come to my religious epiphany.
 The messages are all the same, regardless of the religion.
-I was getting close to this many years ago when I wrote:
+I was getting close to this when I wrote the following lyrics:

 “There’s just one God in heaven,